TOP 50+ Best Fashion Designers

 25. Stella McCartney

-Stella McCartney’s signature sense of style is sharp and sophisticated when coupled with natural confidence and sexy femininity.
-Born and raised in London as well as the English countryside, Stella McCartney graduated from Central St. Martins in 1995.
+Coupled with natural confidence and sexy feminity, Stella McCartney’s signature sense of style is sharp and sophisticated.
+Born and raised in London as well as the English countryside, the designer graduated from Central St. Martins in 1995.
 Two years later, she debuted two collections and was appointed the Creative Director of Chloe in Paris.
 The hip fashion icon launched her fashion powerhouse in 2001.
 Since then, it has grown in fame for its chic designs and the brand’s opposition to leather and fur.
 The now 51-year-old designer’s collections include ready-to-wear accessories, lingerie, eyewear, and fragrances.

 26. Ralph Rucci